This course is all about maximising the potential of the library for developing communities of learners.

 All participants will receive a Just Imagine School Library poster detailing philosophies and ideals in an effective facility.

 The Reading Journey is an open access website which has ideas for supporting independent reading.

-The Reading Journey app for pupils is forthcoming in September 2019
+The Reading Journey app for pupils has been launched in September 2019.